matterramun/dot./README.md

 # A Privacy Period App

 ## Mission
-Create an encrypted-at-rest local data storage for tracking your period and other uterine and pregnancy health metrics for use by all women, especially those in states with regressive abortion legislation.
+Create an encrypted-at-rest local data storage for tracking your period and other uterine and pregnancy health metrics for use by all menstruating people, especially those in states with regressive abortion legislation.

 ## Tasks
 Add a....